-I decided to submit this oil painting to the Oshawa Art Association’s 51st Annual Juried Art Exhibition at the Robert McLaughlin Gallery in Oshawa Ontario.
+I decided to submit my oil painting ‘Give This to Jack and Alice’ to the Oshawa Art Association’s 51st Annual Juried Art Exhibition at the Robert McLaughlin Gallery in Oshawa Ontario.

 Give This to Jack and Alice.
 Words scrawled on the back of an old family photo.
 This oil painting is a portrait of my Baba and her sisters standing in front of one of the family farms in rural Manitoba.
 My Baba was always encouraging of my creative work and always asked me how it was going.
 She had an incredible sense of humour and quick wit.
 Alice Hryhorczuk passed away never having seen one of my paintings in person.